Groupama-FDJ United

 2026 riders

-Emerging talent runs deep: Lewis Bower, Titouan Fontaine, Maxime Decomble, Brieuc Rolland and Thibaud Gruel headline the next wave, while Lorenzo Germani and Josh Kench add versatile domestique horsepower.
-Cyril Barthe, Clément Russo and Bastien Tronchon round out a roster designed to contend for GC, win on punchy profiles, and convert breakaways across the WorldTour calendar.
+Behind them, Lewis Bower, Titouan Fontaine, Maxime Decomble, Brieuc Rolland and Thibaud Gruel represent the next wave, while Lorenzo Germani and Josh Kench add versatile domestique horsepower, and Cyril Barthe, Clément Russo and Bastien Tronchon round out a roster built to chase GC, win on punchy profiles, and convert breakaways across the WorldTour calendar.

 Who are the leadership and key staff?